4d/docs/docs/Concepts/quick-tour.md

 //$message: "Hello World"
 ```

-Optionally, use the `Class constructor` keyword to declare the properties of the object.
+Optionally, use the `Class constructor` keyword to declare properties of the object.

 ```4d
 //in the Rectangle.4dm file